kurt-krueckeberg/data-structures-cplus/notes/preorder-iter.rst

          else {
            // else the leaf is a right child or a left child whose parent does not have a right child,
-           // and we ascend the parent chain until we find a parent whose right child's key > current->key()
+           // and we ascend the parent chain until we find a parent whose right child's key > __y->key(), where __y is initially current and then...
            // When parent's key is > current->key(), then we are high enough in the parent chain to determine if the
            // parent's right child's key > current->key().
 If it is, this is the preorder successor for the leaf node current.
            // If not, continue up the parent chain....